Feel the Burn

-This fantasy, paranormal romance was published by Zebra on November 24, 2015 and has 448 pages.
+This fantasy, paranormal romance that was published by Zebra on November 24, 2015 and has 448 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dragon Actually, What a Dragon Should Know, Last Dragon Standing, About a Dragon, The Dragon Who Loved Me, How to Drive a Dragon Crazy, Supernatural, Light My Fire
+Other books by this author which I have reviewed include Dragon Actually, What a Dragon Should Know, Last Dragon Standing, About a Dragon, The Dragon Who Loved Me, How to Drive a Dragon Crazy, Supernatural, Light My Fire

 Eighth in the Dragon Kin hysterically funny paranormal romance fantasy revolving around a family of dragons.
 The couple focus is on Kachka Shestakova of the Black Bear Riders of the Midnight Mountains of Despair in the Far Reaches of the Steppes of the Outerplains and Gaius Lucius Domitus, the one-eyed Rebel King of the Iron Dragons.